RobotnikAutomation/robot_simulation/README.md

 roslaunch robot_sim robot_complete.launch robot_model:=<robot_model>
 ```

-*Note: some of the launch arguments are taken from the Robotnik's standard env variables defined in the package robot_bringup.*
+*Note: some launch arguments are taken from the Robotnik's standard env variables defined in the package robot_bringup.*

 Substitute *<robot_model>* with one of the following models:
 - summit_xl